 Even most internet news stories still begin in newspapers or on television because they can afford the resources necessary to gather them.
 And because those are commercial enterprises we can know that their motivation is to earn money through advertising.
 To sell advertising you need readers or listeners or viewers, and to have them you need stories.
 So the public sees the news as: what’s going on?
 Unfortunately the news itself sees it as: what will keep you watching until the commercial?

-Because of the bias noted above, what we primarily see are stories that generate either fear, anger or titillation, with the total tipping very heavily towards the first two.
+Because of the difference in perspective noted above, what we primarily see are stories that generate either fear, anger or titillation, with the total tipping very heavily towards the first two.
 That means most stories on the news—and therefore in society—are about the worst events and human behaviours.
-And then of course human nature will cause the story to get embellished.
-And it won’t be made better.
+And then of course human nature will cause the stories to get embellished, and they won’t be made better.

 So I’m not asking you to put on rose coloured glasses and pretend the world is better than you currently believe.
-I’m saying your current beliefs were informed by commercially motivated media.
-And for you to change the thought-habits that media has built for you, you will have to change your perspective.
+I’m saying your current beliefs were informed by commercially motivated media., and for you to change the thought-habits that media has built for you, you will have to consciously change your perspective.

 The world isn’t getting worse.
 The world is getting better.
-But none of that matters unless you’re actually paying attention.
+But none of that matters unless you’re actually paying attention to that fact.
 Because if you believe it’s what other people tell you, then you will be a slave to their beliefs.
 But if you set your sights on watching for what’s good and loving and beautiful within you and the world, it will absolutely be there to be found.

 Scott McPherson is an Edmonton-based writer, public speaker, and mindfulness facilitator who works with individuals, companies and non-profit organizations around the world.